 One thing that I do is take advantage of the staking opportunities in Binance to increase my crypto holding.

 Basically, after I bought crypto, I then proceeded to save and stake them to earn interest.
 I also add the interest that I gain on a daily basis back to the savings account to increase my earning potential.
 It’s like manually compounding your interest in Binance savings.

-By the way, just a quick reminder again that this is not a financial advice so please Do Your Own Reasearch (DYOR) before you try any of these.
+By the way, just a quick reminder again that this is not financial advice so please Do Your Own Research (DYOR) before you try any of these.

 Minimize Your Risk